hashobject/blog.hashobject.com/resources/posts/20130804-product-launch-on-betalist.md

 ## Motivation

-We decided to launch simple signup page (HTML page with [MailChimp](http://mailchimp.com/) subscription form), because we want to start collecting information about users, who are interested in our new product.
+We decided to launch simple signup page (HTML page with [MailChimp](http://mailchimp.com/) subscription form), because we wanted to start collecting information about users, who are potentially interested in our new product.
 For us, choosing Beta List for initial launch was an obvious solution, since we are using it by ourselves (highly recommend subscribe for their newsletters).